-When Rose Hill was originally chartered back in the 1700’s it was less than 30 acres and located in the Funkstown district.
+When the land that Rose Hill sits on was originally chartered back in the 1700’s, it was less than 30 acres and located in the Funkstown district.

-The Site was a part of a tract of land granted to the Wroe family by the King of England during Colonial times and was purchased by Dr. John A. Wroe and his wife.
-The Wroe home was located on a hill which became know as “Wroe’s Hil,” but in 1865 it was changed to “Rose Hill” when chartered as a cemetery for the citizens of Washington County.
+The Site was part of a tract of land granted to the Wroe family by the King of England during Colonial times and was purchased by Dr. John A. Wroe and his wife.
+The Wroe home was located on a hill which became know as “Wroe’s Hill,” but in 1866 it was changed to “Rose Hill” when chartered as a cemetery for the citizens of Washington County.

 The Cemetery purchased and sold land throughout the years and currently has more than 110 acres providing our community with ample burial space for many generations to come.
 Currently there are many sections available for purchase in the monument and garden areas at Rose Hill.